At Ocean Frontiers we take diver safety very seriously and ask that our divers do too.

 Junior Divers 10-11 restricted to a maximum depth of 40 feet.
 Participation in any of the above dive boat trips is as the discretion of Ocean Frontiers.

-Note: Junior Divers are not able to participate on the Lionfish Hunt and X-Dive trips.
+Note: Junior Divers are not able to participate on a Lionfish Hunt or X-Dive trips.

 Frontier Style Diving: